vilaphongdouangmala/angular-builder-io/MODEL-INSTRUCTIONS.md

 * Favor **Reactive Forms** over Template-driven forms.
 * Design services with **single responsibility** and use `providedIn: 'root'` or `inject()` for dependency injection.
 * Implement **lazy loading** for feature modules/routes to optimize performance.
 * Focus on **component granularity**: small, focused components with a single responsibility.
+Avoid excessively long .html templates and .ts files by breaking down complex features into smaller, reusable, and independent components.
 * Implement **localization** from the start.
 If a localization solution doesn't exist, it's preferable to create a base English localization to facilitate adding other languages later.
+* If the Figma includes **icons**, when generating SVG in .html.
+It is better to reuse the existing icons or create a new .svg icon rather than putting pure svg tag into .html file.

 ---